 If you have not successfully completed an approved driver education program you must be at least 16-years and 270-days-old (approximately 16 years and nine months) to obtain a probationary driver’s license, if you otherwise qualify.

 To apply for a probationary driver’s license, you must visit a license branch and present a signed Log of Supervised Driving and proof of successful completion of a driver education course, if applicable.
-In addition, you must pass a driving skills test (if the driver education provider does not offer a skills test waiver or if you fail the skills test with the driver education provider) and a vision screening test.
+In addition, you must pass a driving skills test (if the driver education provider does not offer a skills test waiver) and a vision screening test.

 If you are younger than 18-years-old when you apply for a driver's license, you must have a parent, legal guardian, or other adult who is willing to assume the obligations imposed sign an agreement of financial liability.
 The adult signing the agreement of financial liability must present documents of identification proving his or her identity and age.